 - 6.1.
 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Authority and are included here for completeness. - 6.2.
 The Council is committed to making future payments to cover its pensions liability.
-The Pensions Reserve for the net defined benefit liability was £51.4m at 31/3/2018. - 6.3.
-As stated in Note 35 of the 2017/18 Statement of Accounts Contingent Liabilities at the time of the transfer of the Council's housing stock in 1999, wide warranties were given to South Hams Housing (now

-Liverty) on staffing, environmental and other issues, to safeguard the housing company if any of the main assumptions on which the transfer price was calculated, turn out to be different in reality.
+The Pensions Reserve for the net defined benefit liability was £51.4m at 31/3/2018. - Contingent Liabilities at the time of the transfer of the Council's housing stock in 1999, wide warranties were given to South Hams Housing (now Liverty) on staffing, environmental and other issues, to safeguard the housing company if any of the main assumptions on which the transfer price was calculated, turn out to be different in reality.
 Any liabilities that do arise will be funded from the Council's general reserves.
-Due to the uncertainties surrounding any potential claim on this contingent liability, it is not practicable to make an estimate of the total value of liabilities (if any).
+Due to the uncertainties surrounding any potential claim on this contingent liability, it is not practicable to make an estimate of the total value of liabilities (if any). - 6.4.

-6.4.
 The Council is currently undertaking due diligence work on the opportunity for the Council to purchase shares in a Special Purpose Vehicle (SPV) so as to own, operate or invest in renewable energy generation.
 This business case would also involve the Council entering into a loan in 2020/21 at a commercial rate with the Special Purpose Vehicle.
 This will be set out within the Council's Investment Strategy for 2020/21 (presented to Full Council in February or March 2020).